binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=bash}
     cat ~/.ssh/id_rsa.pub >> /mnt/root/.ssh/authorized_keys

 The NFS daemon always listens on the unprivileged port 2049.
+An attacker without root privileges on a system can start a trojanised `nfsd` which will be bound to port 2049.

+* On a system that does not usually offer NFS, the attacker could then proceed to create a spear phishing attack, in which they lure the target to open a pdf or similar from the exported filesystem, or even using a fake ([pickled](https://github.com/micheloosterhof/cowrie/blob/master/data/fs.pickle)) filesystem.
+As the export(s) would probably be on an internal network, target trust levels would be very high, or...
-An attacker without root privileges on a system can start a trojanised `nfsd` which will be bound to port 2049, on a system that does not usually offer NFS, or if they can find a way to stop an existing `nfsd` and run their own, clients may communicate with the trojanised `nfsd` and possibly consume exports containing malicious mocked ([pickled](https://github.com/micheloosterhof/cowrie/blob/master/data/fs.pickle)) file systems without being aware of it.
+* If they can find a way to stop an existing `nfsd` and run their own, clients may communicate with the trojanised `nfsd` and possibly consume similar exports.
 By replacing a NFS daemon with a trojanised replica, the attacker would also have access to the resources that the legitimate daemon controls.

 The ports that a Linux server will bind its daemons to are listed in `/etc/services`.